-See also [Karrasch2013] for additional tricks!
+See also [karrasch2013] for additional tricks!
 On of their crucial observations is, that one can apply arbitrary unitaries on the auxiliar space (i.e. the q) without changing the result.
 This can actually be used to reduce the necessary virtual bond dimensions: From the definition, it is easy to see that if we apply exp(-iHt) to the p legs of $|\phi>$, and exp(+iHt) to the q legs, they just cancel out!
 (They commute with $exp(-\beta H/2)...$) If the state is modified (e.g. by applying A or B to calculate correlation functions), this is not true any more.
 However, we still can find unitaries, which are 'optimal' in the sense of reducing the entanglement of the MPS/MPO to the minimal value.
-For a discussion of Disentanglers (implemented in disentanglers), see [Hauschild2018].
+For a discussion of P is P is P in the sense of reducing the entanglement of the MPS/MPO to the minimal value.